-- The student must have passing grades (2.0 GPA or the equivalent) from the previous institution. - The student must have scored in the 50th percentile or better on the MAP assessment or a comparable test the previous year. - If a standardized score is not available, then CCS will administer a test prior to the student's being accepted. - Home School credit will be evaluated by the standards set by ACSI, Cognia, NCSA, and Tennessee State Statute.
+- The student must have passing grades (2.0 GPA or the equivalent) from the previous institution. - The student must have scored in the 50th percentile or better on the MAP assessment or a comparable test the previous year. - If a standardized score is not available, then CCS will administer a test prior to the student's being accepted. - Home School credit will be evaluated by the standards set by Cognia, NCSA, and other Tennessee State guidelines.